Joan of Arc (poem): Background

-In July 1793, Southey discussed the story of Joan of Arc with Grosvenor Bedford, his friend.
+In July 1793, Southey discussed the story of Joan of Arc with Grosvenor Bedford, a friend of his.
 The conversation led to him believe that Joan of Arc would serve as a good basis for an epic so he began to work a plan for the poem and started composing lines.
 The subject of the poem appealed to Southey because it reflected incidents surrounding the French Revolution that started in early 1793.
 By 8 August, he had around 300 lines of the poem written.
 On 13 August, he devoted his time to writing a 12-book poem that he hoped to complete by the end of September.
 After admitting this desire for haste in the preface to the poem's first edition, critics accused Southey of not spending enough time on composing the poem.
 During Summer 1794, Southey attempted to find a publisher for John of Arc while taking up The Fall of Robespierre, a poetic drama about the French Revolution, with Samuel Taylor Coleridge.

 During 1794, Southey began to plan with Coleridge and others about a political system that they would start in America called Pantisocracy.
 He needed to get money for the project and he contacted Richard Cruttwell on 19 July 1794 to publish Joan of Arc for that end.
 After notifying Bedford about the plan, Bedford advised Southey to contact William Nicol, a London publisher, to publish the work and raise more money.
 Southey did find a publisher, Joseph Cottle, to print his poem.
 A notification for the publication of Joan of Arc was included in a publication of Southey's poems later in 1794, but the edition was stopped from being printed since it lacked the minimum of 50 subscribers to pay for the cost.
 The poem was finally published by Cottle in 1796 (see 1796 in poetry) after changes to the text including a section added by Coleridge.
 The second edition would later be printed without Coleridge's lines and they were instead published on their own.
 For the second edition, Southey revised many lines and added more research to the work.
 It was printed in May 1798.
 Later editions were published in 1806, 1812, and 1837, with the final one further toning down Southey's republican sentiment.